joshuaaid/mushroom_classifier/README.md

 # mushroom_classifier
-This repo is related to classification of mushroom by using ML
+This repo is related to classification of mushrooms by using ML